jfdm/jfdm.github.io/content/page/research.md

 ## Interests

+Generally speaking my research interests involve making Systems Engineering more TyDe: Type-Driven.
-I am interested in how we can take state-of-the-art programming language theory and technologies, namely type-systems, dependent types, & functional programming, and use them to fundamentally change how we design systems to make them more trustworthy:
+I want to combine state-of-the-art programming language theory, namely from type-systems, dependent types & functional programming, and fundamentally change the way we engineer systems by interlinking our System's specifications and implementations.
-Secure and Safe.

-Specifically, I am interested in bettering system design and construction through applications of:

-+ functional programming;
-+ formal verification;
-+ mathematically informed programming;
-+ dependent types;
-+ sub-structural typing (quantitative, resource-dependent, session); and
-+ algebraic effect handlers.
+I believe that if we are to ever build trustworthy systems, we must make machine checkable specifications an intrinsic aspect of the system through adoption of type-driven approaches.

-There are more topics that I am interested in, but the above keeps me busy for now!
+There are more topics (privacy and cryptography) that I am interested in, but the above keeps me busy for now!

 ## Vision